bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 It's time to learn about some built in JavaScript functionality that will allow you to define an anonymous function and then immediately run that function as soon as it has been defined.
-In JavaScript we call this an Immediately-Invoked Function Expression or IIFE (pronounced as “iffy”).
+In JavaScript we call this an Immediately-Invoked Function Expression or IIFE (pronounced as "iffy").
 When you finish this reading you should be able to identify an Immediately-Invoked Function Expression, as well as write your own.
 ##  265. <a name='Quickreviewoffunctionexpressions'></a>Quick review of function expressions